GAISSA-UPC/seaa2023_ect/README.md

 options:
   --experiment_name EXPERIMENT_NAME
                         The name of the MLflow experiment.
-  -d DATA, --data DATA  Path to the dataset folder
+  -d DATA, --data DATA  Path to the dataset folder.
+The default is the data/dataset folder.
 ```

 The training history and the model will be saved following the same rules as the profiling script.

+### Training data
+We do not share the training data used in this experiment.
+However, you can use any dataset you want, as long as it is
+intended for binary image classification, and obtain the energy measurements for it.

 ## Collected data
 All the data collected during the experiment can be found in the [data/metrics](data/metrics) folder.
 The data is organized in the following structure: